Doctoral Internship in Professional Psychology

 - dissertation proposal approved (interns who have completed or made significant progress on their dissertation have a slight advantage over applicants who have not accomplished this).

 Intern applicants are asked to provide three letters of recommendation attesting to the quality of their psychotherapy and assessment skills, clinical judgment, knowledge of theory and evidence-based treatments, ethical behaviors, research, responsiveness to supervision, and ability to work well both independently and collaboratively.
 We have some flexibility in these basic requirements if an applicant has substantially met the requirements and we feel that, based on the rest of the application materials, he or she has the potential to be a good fit for our program.

 We require in-person interviews.
 Interviews will be conducted on-site for those applicants whom we feel fit best with our program.
-Interviews will be conducted on January 13th, 2017 and January 20th, 2017.
+Interview will be tentatively scheduled for January 11th, 2019 and January 18th, 2019.
 Interview decisions are made and then interview schedules are determined based on applicants' and staff availability and promptness with applicant reply.
 Individual interviews are with 2-3 staff members from the different rotation sites.
 In addition to the individual interviews, applicants will have two other interview meetings (one with our current intern cohort and the other with the Director of Training) and have lunch with staff.
 Photos will be taken (with applicant's permission) at the time of the interview.
 We are strongly committed to non-discrimination and request permission to take photographs for further identification purposes only.
 We will notify applicants of our decisions regarding interviews (interview offers are made by telephone and emails are sent to all the other applicants) by December 15th.

 Our internship participates in the online application process through APPIC.
 The online application is available through http://www.appic.org/.